code4policy/modules/data/03-3-python-json-files.md

 | Eternal Flame   | 1,000,000 | Unknown        | ['Immortality', 'Heat Immunity', 'Inferno', 'Teleportation', 'Interdimensional travel'] | Super hero squad | Metro City |  2,016 | Super tower |   True |

-HINT: Powers will need to be transformed from a list to a string.
-You could use `str(powers)` to do this.

 <!--